bitcointranscripts/bitcointranscripts/mit-bitcoin-expo/mit-bitcoin-expo-2022/lightning-panel.md

 Lisa Neigut: 00:12:55

 That's a really hard question to answer because I think it depends on what you count as Lightning users.
-So we just saw a great presentation by Andre Neves about the Lightning address stuff, and a lot of the projects that he was showing that adopted it are what I would call `custodial lightning services`.
+So we just saw a great presentation by Andre Neves about the Lightning address stuff, and a lot of the projects that he was showing that adopted it are what I would call custodial Lightning services.
 I wish, I don't know if that's so much, correct me if I'm wrong, but my point is that all of the users of those networks are probably using Lightning to do their transactions, but they're probably using channels that someone else is using and managing.

 Jeremy Rubin: 00:13:35